|www.ethanwiner.com - since 1997|

 Although I'm a musician, and my professional experience is mainly as an acoustician, recording engineer, and computer programmer, I also consider myself very much an audiophile.
 Like most audiophiles, I spent many years perfecting and fine-tuning my audio system to be exactly as I like.
 In my case I aimed for accuracy of reproduction rather than a pleasing coloration.
 I sought out gear and loudspeakers that are as flat as possible, and added extensive acoustic treatment to minimize the contribution from the room.
 This is my preference, and whether others have the same goal is irrelevant - I'm totally pleased, and that's all that matters.
 You like what you like, and nobody can say you're wrong.

 It seems to me that the more deeply one understands their hobby, the more satisfying the experience.
 Many auto enthusiasts can do a full engine tune-up or even rebuild a carburetor, and most photo buffs understand the most complex details of their equipment.
-But these days few audiophiles seem to care about the science of audio, or even the basics of music theory.
+But these days few audiophiles seem to care about the science of audio.
+Even some audio dealers, who you'd expect to understand the products they sell, seem surprisingly clueless.
+Many enthusiasts don't know basic music theory either.
 Just as knowing how audio works increases our pleasure of owning the gear, knowing how music works increases the enjoyment of music.
 After all, enjoying music is the whole point of hi-fi!
-Even some audio dealers, who you'd expect to understand the products they sell, seem surprisingly clueless.

 |Q: What's the difference between an audio equipment salesman

 A: The used car salesman knows he's lying to you!